Ivögården - The small vineyard with the big experience - Skåne

 Several of the rooms are dog friendly.

-farm shop
+The farm shop

 For those of you who have passed the roads and don't have time to stop for a bite to eat, there is also a small farm shop where you can buy, among other things, beautiful porcelain, marmalades, jams and lemonade.
 But it's a shame to stop at a gem like this just to buy jam, isn't it? :)

-How do I find it?
-Ivögården?
+How do I find my way to Ivögården?

 Ivön is located in north-eastern Scania, north-east of Kristianstad.
 To get to the island, you need to take a road ferry, which operates around the clock (although it rarely runs in the middle of the night).